-While you are travelling in Europe, you should know from where and how to withdraw money.
+While you are travelling in Europe, you should know where and how to withdraw money.
 Although you can get your desired amount from the currency exchange, still it's better to draw money from the ATMs (Automatic Teller Machine).
 Well, it's a standard way to pull out money from the ATM's in Europe.
 The machine has got instructions written in the English language.
 You have to pay minimum charges for withdrawing money each time, but still, this is a better option.
 Anyway, there are some minimum rules you have to know before you can start withdrawing money from the ATM.

 Pre-requisites before using an ATM in Europe: